-“National Home Ownership month is the perfect time for homeowners to educate themselves on the pests that pose a property risk and learn the steps they can take to reduce chances of an infestation,” said Charlie Jones, Arrow Pest Expert.
+“National Homeownership Month is the perfect time for homeowners to educate themselves on the pests that pose a property risk and learn the steps they can take to reduce chances of an infestation,” said Mike Malone, Arrow Pest Expert.
 “Regardless, overall pest prevention is important because of the health risks and the diseases pests can carry, but we would like to spend some time this month focusing on the destructive pests that can wreak havoc on a home.
-Termites and wildlife intruders top the list of destructive pests because their damage can occur very quickly and can be very costly, however other pests such as carpenter ants and carpenter bees are also known to cause real structural damage.”
+Termites and wildlife intruders top the list of destructive pests because their damage can occur very quickly and can be very costly, however other pests such as carpenter ants and carpenter bees are also known to cause real structural damage.

 Termites can be financially disastrous because their damage is often unseen and undetected as they penetrate the home.
 Termites alone cause over $5 billion in property damage every year – which is more damage than storms and fires combined.
 The startling fact is termite damage is rarely covered by homeowner’s insurance since it is considered preventable through proper home maintenance.
+“We recently conducted a survey to over 2,000 adults across the United States and only 11% of respondents are concerned about termites.
+This was quite alarming considering the costly damage this tiny pest can do to your home,” said Malone.
 Homeowners can prevent the chances of a termite infestation by reducing humidity in crawl spaces and eliminating moisture around foundations of the home.
 Additionally, homeowners should consider having their home inspected annually by a licensed professional.